ckeditor/ckeditor5/docs/getting-started/integrations/laravel.md

 ## Quick start

-The easiest way to use CKEditor&nbsp;5 in your Laravel project is preparing an editor build with Builder<!-- add Builder link --> and importing it into your project.
+The easiest way to use CKEditor&nbsp;5 in your Laravel project is preparing an editor build with [Builder](https://ckeditor.com/builder?redirect=docs) and importing it into your project.
 Prepare an editor with the desired set of features and download it.

 ## Setting up the project